 Can you disable third-party cookies?

-What Are Third-Party Cookies Used For?
+What Are Third-Party Cookies Used For in Online Advertising?

 For example, users go to a website.
 They show interest in a product by clicking on it and reading the specifications.

-Examples of Third-Party Cookie Use
+Examples of Third-Party Cookie Use and their Impact on Behavioral Advertising

 The most common third-party entities are social media sites, advertisers, and marketers.